pooshani/Openwhisk/README.md

  Label all nodes as part of the cluster as Invoker nodes by running this command:

+     kubectl label nodes --all openwhisk-role=invoker

+the image "wurstmeister/kafka:2.12-2.3.1" does not exist on DockerHub.so add following lines to values.yaml to use image fatal69100/kafka:2.8.1:

+     kafka:
+       imageName: "fatal69100/kafka"
+       imageTag: "2.8.1"
-     kubectl label nodes --all openwhisk-role=invoker then Deploy OpenWhisk using the following commands:
+ then Deploy OpenWhisk using the following commands:

      kubectl create namespace openwhisk